Paul W. Oosterhuis

 • Hewlett-Packard Company in its $13.9 billion acquisition of EDS

-Representative spin-offs include:
+Representative spin-offs experience includes advising:

 • Hewlett-Packard Company in the spin-off of its scientific and medical-testing instrument business into a separate publicly traded company called Agilent Technologies Inc.